We welcome sponsored students from around the world.

 - The signature and date of the authorised representative

-The UNSW Financial Aid and Sponsorship Office will automatically send your academic results to your Sponsoring Authority at the end of each term or semester, provided you have signed the International Sponsored Student Agreement Form.
+The Sponsorship Office will automatically send your academic results to your Sponsoring Authority at the end of each term or semester, provided you have signed the International Sponsored Student Agreement Form.

-The UNSW Financial Aid and Sponsorship Office must be notified of any changes to your degree.
+The Sponsorship Office must be notified of any changes to your degree.
 If you fail to notify us you may become liable for and incur the costs of tuition or education-related expenses.

 To change degrees, a sponsored student must first obtain permission from their Sponsoring Authority.
 You then need to send a new International Sponsored Student Agreement Form and a new Financial Guarantee letter to [email protected].
 Please specify in the email that you want to change your degree of study.